InRobots/InRobotslab/_pages/home.md

 ---
-title: "CVIR Lab - Home"
+title: "InRobots Lab - Home"
 layout: homelay
-excerpt: "CVIR Lab at CUST."
+excerpt: "InRobots Lab at JLU."
 sitemap: false
 permalink: /
 ---

-We are a dynamic research group as a part of Photoelectric measurement and Analysis Center at the [Changchun Uinveristy of Science and Technology(CUST)](http://sie.cust.edu.cn/).
-Our aim is to explore and understand the computer vision issues associated with robots.
-Research in this group mainly concerned with solving problems that require a mixture of computer vision, mechanics and robots to adapt to unknown and dynamic situations, especially the outspace and planetary environment, and boost collaboration between people and devices.
+We are a dynamic research lab of School of Artificial Intelligence at the [Jilin Uinveristy](https://www.jlu.edu.cn/jgsz/yxsz.htm).
+Our aim is to explore and understand the computer vision,automation and control issues associated with robots.
+Research in this lab mainly concerned with solving problems that require a mixture of computer vision, mechanics and robots to adapt to unknown and dynamic situations, especially for outspace and planetary environment, and boost collaboration between people and devices.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >